-An example of simulated data modeled for the CMS particle detector on the Large Hadron Collider (LHC) at CERN.
-Here, following a collision of two protons, a Higgs boson is produced, decaying into two jets of hadrons and two electrons.
+The panel hopes the next great particle discovery will happen on American soil.
+Pictured here is an example of simulated data modeled for the CMS particle detector on the Large Hadron Collider (LHC) at CERN.
+After a collision of two protons, a Higgs boson is produced, decaying into two jets of hadrons and two electrons.
 (Photo : Wikimedia Commons)

 Two scientists who theorized the "God particle" back in 1964 were awarded the Nobel Prize in physics Tuesday.